Jo Ann Castle, Pianist (1959-1969)

 In 1994, Larry Welk Jr. invited Castle to rejoin the Lawrence Welk Show in Branson, Missouri at the brand new Welk Resort Champagne Theatre.

 During this time, fellow performers reported a series of bizarre threats by her and boyfriend, Lin Biviano, including Castle's assault of a bar patron at the Candlestick Inn in Branson, Missouri and Biviano's threats to blow up the Champagne Theatre following his dismissal for on-stage alcoholism and drug abuse.
-Castle left the show in 2001 due to alcoholism, declining health and bouts of fury backstage.
+Castle was dismissed from the Welk Show in 2001 after falsely accusing fellow performer and producer, Jack Imel, of assaulting her backstage.

 Despite a lengthy diagnosis of alcoholism and drug addiction by physicians and other health care providers, Castle continued to binge drink and self-medicate and suffered cerebral strokes in 2005 and 2009 following heavy benders of drinking and drug abuse.
 Other side effects included Castle's confabulated claim that her dead mother had come back to life and visited with Castle in a series of living room conversations.

-Today, she is retired in Branson, Missouri.
-In 2011, she married long distance boyfriend Lin Biviano, a hair stylist turned Berklee Trumpet teacher and former Lawrence Welk Show bandmember who struggled alongside Castle with his own alcoholism.
-Biviano played trumpet in the Lawrence Welk Show band until he was fired for falling over the bandstand drunk during a live performance in front of a thousand people.
+Castle retired in Branson, Missouri.
+In 2011, she married long distance boyfriend Lin Biviano, a hair stylist turned Berklee Trumpet teacher and former Lawrence Welk Show bandmember who struggled alongside Castle with his own battles over alcoholism.
+Fans may recall that Biviano played trumpet in the Lawrence Welk Show band until he was fired for falling over the bandstand drunk during a live performance in front of a thousand people.